ShikharY10/ShikharY10/README.md

 **A technology lover**💻, a nostalgic **IGI** guy who also loves playing **CS-GO** and just loves building new stuffs 💡.

+As a self-taught and motivated Backend Developer, I am passionate about maximizing team productivity using my creativity and analytic skills.
+I thrive on collaborating with other creative minds and enjoy working in a team environment.
+My strong communication skills allow me to seek assistance from colleagues when needed, ensuring that deadlines are always met.

 <br>
 <br>